Marc-Chiu/anagrams/README.md

 # anagrams
-Using Node.js and Javascript to make anagrams game
+Project using Javascript and Node.js